Skip to content

 What is QNIGHT?

 Sleep is an elementary part of our lives.
-We spend about a third of our entire time on this earth sleeping, which underlines how important a daily night's sleep is for us.
-For a long time, sleep was neglected by medicine.
-Short nights were (and often still are) viewed as a status symbol in some professions.
+We spend about a third of our entire time on this earth sleeping, which underlines how important a night's rest is for us.
+For a long time, sleep was treated somewhat neglectfully by medicine.
+Short nights were (and often still are) seen as a status symbol in some professions.
 Over the last few years, however, the picture has changed somewhat.

-We now know more about the many molecular pathways that are activated during sleep - and the sometimes serious consequences if we are denied rest at night for a long time.
+We now know more about the many molecular pathways that are activated during sleep – and the sometimes serious consequences if we are denied nightly rest for a longer period of time.

 This article is about how we can improve our sleep.
 Almost one in five Germans suffers from a sleep disorder (insomnia) within a year.
-We'll show you the scientific background and explain which steps you can take to improve your sleep and how QNIGHT may be able to provide support here.
+We will show you the scientific background and explain what steps you can take to improve your sleep and how QNIGHT can possibly support here.

 What is insomnia?

-First, let's take a look at the term insomnia.
-The definition is sleep disorder with difficulty falling asleep or staying asleep or unrefreshing nighttime sleep with resulting daytime tiredness and impairment of everyday activities.
+First, let us take a look at the term insomnia. definition is sleep disorder with difficulty falling asleep or sleeping through the night or unrefreshing night sleep with the resulting daytime fatigue and Impairment of daily activities.

-A distinction is made between acute insomnia, which is usually limited in time, and chronic insomnia, in which those affected do not have it for a longer period of time be able to sleep more properly.
+A distinction is made between acute insomnia, which are usually limited in time and chronic insomniain which those affected are no longer able to sleep properly for a longer period of time.

-Studies have shown that the older we get, the more likely we are to fall into one of these categories.
+Studies have shown The older we get, the greater the risk of falling into one of these categories.

-Luckily, many sleep problems are mild and can be managed with a few tips and tricks.
-We'll show you which processes prevent us from healthy sleep and what we can do about it.
+Fortunately, many sleep problems are mild and can be managed with a few tips and tricksWe will show you which processes prevent us from getting a healthy sleep and what we can do about it.

-Our bodies should find peace when we sleep.
+During sleep, our body is supposed to find rest.
 The pulse slows down and the parasympathetic nervous system (the part of our autonomic nervous system that is responsible for relaxation) takes over.
-It seems logical that stress gets in the way of our ability to sleep.
-It does the exact opposite:
+It seems logical that stress gets in the way of our sleep.
+It has the exact opposite effect:

-• Under stress, our body temperature is slightly increased (but we need a lower body temperature for a restful sleep)
+• under stress our Body temperature slightly elevated (but for a restful sleep we need a lower body temperature)

-These are some examples of how stress prevents us from sleeping on a molecular level.
+These are some examples of how stress prevents us from sleeping at the molecular level.

-Surely some of these tips will sound familiar to you.
-They can still be a useful start to improving your sleep hygiene:
+Some of these tips will probably sound familiar to you, but they can still be a useful start to improving your sleep hygiene:

 • No smartphone in the bedroom